 In some regions chopsticks and/or spoons are used.
 Knives are never present at the table.
 All food is cut into bite-size pieces in the kitchen before being served.
 Asians were much less tolerant of the concept of armed guests at the table than were the barbarians of the West.

 Very long grain aromatic Basmati rice, grown in the foothills of the Himalayas, is preferred in the north and through Pakistan.
-In the southeast, Thai long grain aromatic rice is preferred.
+In the southeast, the regional Sona Masoori (a long grained rice), Seeraga Samba (a very tiny grained rice) or another local variety are preferred.
+In North America, Thai long grain aromatic rice will work fine for dishes from this region.
 Unlike most Asian countries, in India, particularly in the north, rice is often served as a pilaf or colored and decorated in various ways.

 All tableware is of metal as anything made of wood would have been burned for cooking heat, and manufacturing high fired ceramics requires too much fuel.
 India is more fuel poor than food poor, and that's saying something.
 Traditional kitchens cook over burning cow pies, and many of the poor today cook over burning plastic scraps - not real good for the environment.